Start with the source, not the export

 7. Meaningful links and navigation

 Link text should make sense out of context.
 Screen reader users often pull up a list of links to navigate the document, so "click here" and "read more" are unhelpful.
+See WCAG 2.4.4 Link Purpose (In Context).

 - Use descriptive link text: "Download the 2024 annual report (PDF, 3.2 MB)".